Interior designers and architects will tell you that hardwood flooring is one of the most used options these days.

 Mold and Mildew

-Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials.
-So using hardwood flooring in a bathroom will, sooner or later, force you to deal with mold and mildew.
+Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials, and wood flooring is not fit for every space.
+Using hardwood flooring in a bathroom might, sooner or later, force you to deal with mold and mildew.

 While the protective layer of a sealant may be able to delay it for a bit, it will eventually grow between as well as beneath the boards.
 If you are prone to get allergies and are sensitive to mold, you should think twice before using a hardwood floor in the bathroom.

-We recommend paying particular attention to powerful cleansers and avoid spilling them on the floor because they tend to do the most damage.
-If at all you end up dropping some of it, be sure to clean it thoroughly and quickly.
+We recommend paying particular attention to powerful cleansers and avoiding spilling them on the floor because they tend to do the most damage.
+If at you end up dropping some of it, be sure to clean it thoroughly and quickly.

 If you were to select one part of your home as the most humid, it would most likely be your bathroom, while most people proactively take care of spilled water, they seldom focus on implementing measures to reduce the level of humidity.